 Carepatron was founded in 2019 by Jamie Frew (CEO) and David Pene (CTO) in Tauranga, New Zealand.
 The platform officially launched in 2021, with a full release following in early 2022.
 From the beginning, the goal was to build a lightweight, accessible, and globally focused practice management solution that could work for a wide range of healthcare professionals, not just those in private mental health practice.

-The company has gained serious momentum in a short time.
-Backed by over $5 million in funding from investors like Blackbird Ventures and TQ Ventures, Carepatron has grown to serve more than 10,000 healthcare teams across 50+ countries.
-Their rapid expansion has been fueled by a steady stream of feature updates, including a complete 2.0 platform relaunch, the rollout of advanced AI transcription tools, and support for multiple languages.4
+Backed by $5 million in funding from investors like Blackbird Ventures and TQ Ventures, Carepatron has grown to serve more than 10,000 healthcare teams across 50+ countries.
+Their rapid expansion has been fueled by steady feature updates, including a complete 2.0 platform relaunch, the rollout of advanced AI transcription tools, and support for multiple languages.4

 ChoosingTherapy.com strives to provide our readers with mental health content that is accurate and actionable.
 We have high standards for what can be cited within our articles.
 Acceptable sources include government agencies, universities and colleges, scholarly journals, industry and professional associations, and other high-integrity sources of mental health journalism.
 Learn more by reviewing our full editorial policy.